MikelMNJ/starter-app/README.md

 This project is created with create-react-app and heavily modified with features that enable you to quickly get up and running with a highly scalable, production-ready, web app.
-It is also made specifically for MongoDB and Netlify with Netlify lambda functions.
+It is also made specifically for MongoDB and Netlify with Netlify lambda functions and built on Node 16.x

 The app contains the following features to get you started:

 **Front-end**:<br />
 * Routing.